mmoayyed/mmoayyed.github.io/_posts/2022-03-27-cas65x-jasypt-encryption.md

 ...
 ```

-# So...
+## Need Help?

+If you have questions about the contents and the topic of this blog post, or if you need additional guidance and support, feel free to [send us a note ](/#contact-section-header) and ask about consulting and support services.

+## Finale

 I hope this review was of some help to you and I am sure that both this post as well as the functionality it attempts to explain can be improved in any number of ways.
-Please know that all other use cases, scenarios, features, and theories certainly [are possible](https://apereo.github.io/2017/02/18/onthe-theoryof-possibility/) as well.
-Feel free to [engage and contribute](https://apereo.github.io/cas/developer/Contributor-Guidelines.html) as best as you can.
+Please feel free to [engage and contribute](https://apereo.github.io/cas/developer/Contributor-Guidelines.html) as best as you can.

-Happy Coding,

 [Misagh Moayyed](https://fawnoos.com)